giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Required |**Yes**|

-Mask is the CIDR mask to use for the subnet set
+This should be a valid CIDR or CIDR suffix (including the prefix `/`) to use as a mask for the subnet.

+  To prevent subnets being destroyed and recreated *This field is immutable*
 </details>
 <details>
 <summary>